ayroblu/ContactsManager/README.md

 TODO
 ----

-- Handle permissions not given, or permissions first start are granted
 - Delete contact hashes, archived groups derived data from coreData when they are deleted
-- Performance, including on Contact Picker
-- On macOS - pick first group for master detail view
-- Search filter groups
-  - Also show contacts below groups
-  - Performance is a bit choppy
-- (maybe) Sort by members etc
-  - Stateful

-### Medium term todos

 - Localize for different languages
 - Tests + UI Tests
 - App Store submission